Review: Politics, misused power, poverty all play a role in Anna Clark’s riveting “The Poisoned City”

 A current Flint kerfuffle is the Hurley Medical Center controversy about whether we Flintstones were “lead-poisoned” or “lead-exposed.”

 Anna Clark’s riveting reply to that question and many more is The Poisoned City: Flint’s Water and the American Urban Tragedy.
-The book will be officially out in July, to be launched in Flint at Tenacity Brewing on Saturday, June 23.
+The book will be officially out in July, but will be launched in Flint at Tenacity Brewing on Saturday, June 23.

 Key elements in Clark’s examination of Flint’s water woes involve power, politics, arrogance, ignorance, authoritarianism, elitism, poverty, and environmental racism—what the author describes as “the broader patterns of power in a community.”